tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 ---
 layout: blog
-title: I, consultant? [draft]
+title: I, consultant?
-subtitle: Have you ever struggled to describe who you are as an independent?
+subtitle: The struggle to define who you are as an independent and the promise of charging more for your work
 draft: true
 tags: strategy
 ---